Tom's Guide Verdict

 While it lacks the Trusted Platform Module (TPM) of previous Nest Wifi gear which protected firmware upgrades, the Nest Wifi Pro has a similar security design with a system-on-a-chip (SoC) that requires authentication and only accepts updates from Google.
 It is also among the first to incorporate a Matter Border Router to connect a slew of home automation devices with the new and more inclusive spec.
 While the hardware was in place, the software wasn’t ready when I worked with the devices.

-Google Nest Wifi Pro review: Performance
+Google Nest Wifi Pro review: Performance and in use

 The network I created from three Nest Wifi Pro devices did well and reliably filled my 3,500 square foot home with usable Wi-Fi over three weeks.
 It performed well using Ixia’s IxChariot networking software and a Samsung Galaxy Book Pro to measure performance.